PyxelM/alucinara/content/lore/2nd-realm/sarvara.md

   - sarvara
   - morellic
   - locations
+  - empires
-  - civilisations
+  - nations
 ---
 ## Overview
 Sarvara (Sarvaran: '*Sarvárą*' IPA: `/sar.vá.rã/`) was a Morellic city state and a civilisation whose society, territory, and culture extended beyond its original city walls.
 The Sarvaran city and civilisation were located within the Sarvaran river basin, of southern [Tseireph](lore/2nd-realm/tseireph.md) and the [2nd Realm](lore/2nd-realm.md).

 Sarvara was founded during the Minikin Neolithic era, reaching its height during the Bronze Age, and was one of the first great cities, alongside [Coroth](groups-and-places/coroth.md) and [Aqhor](groups-and-places/aqhor.md).
-It held a great amount of influence over the river basin, and served as the foundation for its successor state, the [Empire of the Petrified Child](lore/the-empire-of-the-petrified-child.md).
+It held a great amount of influence over the river basin, and served as the foundation for its successor state, the [Empire of the Petrified Child](lore/2nd-realm/the-empire-of-the-petrified-child.md).
 ## Etymology
 The name for the city, '*Sarvárą*,' is made up of two roots, '*Sarav*,' the name of a river, and '*Rą*,' meaning 'City \[of].'
 The name of the river Sarav was loaned into Old Sarvaran from the native substrate language Old Diiran.
 ## Location